tsedio/tsed/readme.md

 * `@Controller(route: string, ...ctrlsNamesDependencies?: string[])` : Declare a new controller with his Rest path.
 * `@Service()` : Declare a new Service that can be injected in other Service or Controller.
+* `@Converter` : Declare a new serializer/deserializer when a class/type is deserialized from JSON and vice versa.

 ### Method decorators